africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Love anything and your heart will be wrung and possibly broken - Oliver Burkeman.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/love-anything-and-your-heart-will-be-wrung-and-possibly-broken-oliver-burkeman/","title":"Love anything and your heart will be wrung and possibly broken - Oliver Burkeman","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/love-anything-and-your-heart-will-be-wrung-and-possibly-broken-oliver-burkeman/","title":"Love anything and your heart will be wrung and possibly broken - Oliver Burkeman"}
 ---